18.104.22.168 Notification & recipient obligations for PP

 - the person will comply with the Act during the period.

-Detail on the factors to consider when determining whether a NSA recipient may qualify for variable reporting is available at 22.214.171.124.
+Detail on the factors to consider when determining whether a JSP recipient may qualify for variable reporting is available at 22.214.171.124.
 Where applicable, these factors should also be considered when determining whether to place a PP recipient on variable reporting.

 Act reference: SS(Admin)Act section 68 Person receiving social security payment or holding concession card